 A personalized tree certificate to say thanks for your donation.
-We’ll also send you updates on this Honduras project, so you can track the impact your trees are having on the community and environment.
+We’ll also send you updates on our Iceland project, so you can track the impact your trees are having on the community and environment.

 Trees do so much for us!
 They sequester carbon, filter and absorb air pollutants, release oxygen for us to breathe, provide wildlife habitat, hold the soil together, grow food and medicine, protect us from UV rays, slow the flow of stormwater, and much more.
 Forests are essential pillars of terrestrial life.